LaravelDaily/Booking-Com-Simulation-Laravel/course/10-facility-filters.md

 ![Property search test failing](images/property-search-top-facilities-tests-fail.png)

 So let's fix that one.
-We need to go through our tests, and add "properties" to the search results structure.
+We need to go through our tests and add "properties" to the search results structure.

-Here are combined examples of changes in multiple methods of `PropertySearchTest.php` file.
+Here are combined examples of changes in multiple methods of the `PropertySearchTest.php` file.

 Before:
 ```php